 As Clinical Trials Become More Complex, Can Your RTSM Keep Pace?

-By: Kevin Bishop, VP, Corporate Strategy
+Author: Kevin Bishop, VP, Corporate Strategy

 Most everyone involved in clinical trials today can typically agree on one thing – clinical trial designs continue to become more and more complex!
 Several factors that have contributed to an acceleration of protocol complexity over the past 5 years includes the emergence and further development of: